typemeta/context/README.md

 #### `optional`

 The `optional` method converts an extractor into one that extracts optional values.
-If the extracted value is null then it's converted to an empty optional value.
+By default the optional extractor calls the original extractor to get a value, and then passes it to `Optional.ofNullable` to covert it to an optional value (note some extractors override this behaviour).

 ```java
 final ExtractorByName<Properties, String> getPropVal = Properties::getProperty;